JohnySeven/TWatchSKDesigner/README.md

 2. Change the "Name" field to **All Watch Info 2**.
 3. In the "Layout" field, select "off".
 4. Click on the "New label" button at the bottom of the Edit Window.
-7. Change the "Text" to **Watch Stats**.
+5. Change the "Text" to **Watch Stats**.
+Notice that the text is left justified on the View.
-8. Change the "Font" to "montserrat28".
+6. Change the "Font" to "montserrat32".
+7. Change the "Location" to **20;0**.
+Notice that the text "Watch Stats" is now horizontally centered on the View.
+8. Create a new label and set the "Text" to 10 asterisks.
+Notice that as you type, the asterisks appear to be overwriting the "Watch Stats" text.
+That's because the Location of this new label is still set to the default of **0;0**.
-9. Change the "Color" to "DarkOrange".
+9. Change the "Font" to montserrat28.
+10. Change the "Location" to **30;40**, and notice that the asterisks are now horizontally centered below the words "Watch Stats".
+11. Create a new label and set these fields: Text = Batt; Font = montserrat28; Location = 10;70.
+12. Create a new label and set these fields: Text = blank; Font = montserrat28; Binding = TWatchSK.battery (Format = $$%); Location = 10;105.
+13. Create a new label and set these fields: Text = CPU temp; Font = montserrat28; Location = 92;70.
-10. Create a new label and set these fields: Text = 10 asterisks; Font = montserrat28; Color = DarkGreen.
+14. Create a new label and set these fields: Text = blank; Font = montserrat28; Binding = TWatchSK.temperature (Offset = -273.15; Decimals = 1; Format = $$ C); Location = 125;105.

 [![.NET](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml/badge.svg)](https://github.com/JohnySeven/TWatchSKDesigner/actions/workflows/dotnet.yml)